spacetelescope/stpsf/docs/jwst.rst

 .. warning::

-    WebbPSF provides some sanity checking on user inputs, but does not strive to strictly forbid users from trying to simulate instrument configurations that  may not be achievable in practice.
+    STPSF provides some sanity checking on user inputs, but does not strive to strictly forbid users from trying to simulate instrument configurations that  may not be achievable in practice.
 Users are responsible for knowing the available modes well enough to be aware